idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/AdaptiveImportanceSampler.md

 who use a multi-dimensional kernel density distribution.
 However, experience suggests that a Normal distribution is more robust under a wide variety of cases.
 Once the samples from the importance distribution are obtained, equation (2) and equation (19) in [!cite](au1999new) can be used for estimating the $P_f$ and COV, respectively.
+Figure [ais_sch] presents a schematic of the AIS method.

+!media Adaptive_Importance_Sampler.svg style=width:50%; id=ais_sch caption=Schematic of the AIS method

 ## Interaction with the `AdaptiveMonteCarloDecision` class